Tuesday, July 12, 2016

 Then one morning, just days before the filing deadline, the telephone rang.
 It was Congressman Boland.
 He told Lemanski that he would announce his retirement to the media at a press conference to be held that afternoon on Hungry Hill.

-The entire Second District was shocked, and the air was filled with unanswerable questions.
+The entire Second District was shocked by Boland's announcement, and the air was filled with unanswerable questions.
 Why had Boland taken so long to make his intentions known?
 Who could run a credible campaign with such short time remaining?
 For that matter, who could even get on the ballot with such a short time left to gather signatures?
 The whole thing seemed baffling and completely out of character for Boland to behave in such an erratic way which left every prospective contender in such a lurch.

 Then as Mitch Ogulewicz was returning from the Boland press conference that afternoon to attend a meeting at City Hall, he was startled to see on cars in the parking lot bumper stickers that read “Neal for Congress.”
 Boland’s official announcement had barely been made an hour earlier, and yet already there were cars with Neal bumper stickers?
 How did Neal know enough to print them in advance?
 In the coming days there would be further revelations, such as the discovery that Neal had already quietly gathered a huge campaign chest and was prepared to outspend everybody.
 Again, people asked how could he have known to do so?

 The full circumstances behind the retirement of Edward Boland will probably never be known.
 Some say Boland simply woke up one morning and suddenly decided to step down.
-Others say that powerful political forces backing Richard Neal finally forced him off of the political stage against his will.
+Others say that powerful political forces backing Richard Neal finally forced Boland off of the political stage against his will.
 All anyone knows for certain is that when the dust cleared, Neal was the only candidate left standing.
-Neither Lemanski nor anyone else was in any position to run against him at that late date, and so a fringe candidate from the communist party became Neal’s only opposition.
+Neither Lemanski nor anyone else was in any position to run against him at that late date, and so a penniless fringe candidate from the communist party became Neal’s only opposition.

 As Neal prepared to claim the Congressional seat that had somehow seemingly landed on his lap, his departure was setting off a whole series of political intrigues and backroom dramas at City Hall.
 For Mitch Ogulewicz, and for all of Springfield, a period of unprecedented political upheaval was about to unfold.